-Most schools ask that, in order to control allergens and the sugar intake, that kids do not bring in food/candy Valentine cards or gifts.
+Looking for great ideas for Valentines that aren’t chocolate?
+We can help you there!
+Most schools ask that, in order to control allergens and sugar intake, kids bring non-food Valentines to class on February 14th.
 I can see their reasoning, I for one know exactly when Gramma has slipped the kids a RingPop!
 This year, why not give a candy-free option a go?
-Here are 17 ideas to inspire you with love.
+Here are 18 ideas to inspire you with love.

 We made these candy-free Valentines for kids a few years ago.
 Kids always need pencils, right?
 Plus, the maze gives them a little something to do.

-When my 9-year-old was 3, she (and I) made these for our book-loving family members.
+When my kiddo was 3, she (and I) made these for our book-loving family members.
 So easy, so quick, and I still use mine today!

 For dino lovers everywhere, these valentines are ROAR-some!
 Plus, I’m a huge fan of printable Valentine’s because

 that means I don’t have to do much they’re so cute!

 This Valentine may be the cutest one yet.
 What’s better than no sugar buzz?
 A Valentine that will keep kids busy for longer than 5 minutes!